 Falcon vs Hawk: Taxonomy

-There are 2 groups of birds that are called hawks: Accipitrine and Buteo.
+There are two groups of birds that are called hawks: Accipitrine and Buteo.
 Accipitrine includes sharp-shinned hawks, sparrowhawks, goshawks, buzzards, eagles, kites, and harriers.

 Buteo includes birds that are called hawks, buzzards, or hawk-buzzards.
 For falcons, there are 3 to 4 groups and include kestrels, hobbies, peregrines, and the sometimes separate hierofalcons or hawk-falcons.